Namibias President Hage Geingob Dies In Hospital - UrduPoint

 Namibia's President Hage Geingob Dies In Hospital

-Windhoek, (APP - UrduPoint / Pakistan Point News - 4th Feb, 2024) Namibia's President Hage Geingob died early Sunday in a hospital in Windhoek, the presidential office said in a statement.
+Windhoek, (APP - UrduPoint / Pakistan Point News - 4th Feb, 2024) Namibia's President Hage Geingob died early Sunday in a hospital in Windhoek, his office said.
 He was 82.

-Geingob, who was serving his second term as president, revealed last month that he was receiving treatment for cancer.
+Geingob, who was serving his second term as president and was his country's first prime minister after independence, revealed last month that he was being treated for cancer.

+Most recently, he took a stand by supporting South Africa's complaint against Israel under the Genocide Convention and by condemning Namibia's former colonial ruler Germany for rejecting the case.

-"It is with utmost sadness and regret that I inform you that our beloved Dr. Hage G. Geingob, the President of the Republic of Namibia has passed on today", read the statement on X, formerly Twitter, signed by acting president Nangolo Mbumba.
+"It is with utmost sadness and regret that I inform you that our beloved Dr. Hage G. Geingob, the President of the Republic of Namibia, has passed on today," read a statement signed by acting president Nangolo Mbumba.

 "At his side, was his dear wife Madame Monica Geingos and his children."